lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 ### [Explicit closed-form formula solution](#explicit-closed-form-formula-solution) ###

 Is it possible to develop a solution with better runtime complexity?
 It turns out that *yes*!
-However, we will need a bit of the extra math in order to reveal additional aspects of the problem.
+However, we will need a bit of the extra math in order to reveal additional insights regarding the problem.

 Let's introduce an auxiliary notation (keeping in mind, that we consider only paths, which starts in the vertex "A"):